influxdata/sedg/README.md

    other software might use it)
  * `GitHub-Advanced-Security` is optional and may be used to track GitHub dependabot alerts and secret scanning
+ * `Scan-Reports` is optional and may be used to track OCI scan reports
  * `Notes` contains information from triagers, developers, etc to give more insight into the vulnerability, particularly how it pertains to individual pieces of software, configuration, build artifacts, etc. It will often